aungthanlwin/aungthanlwin.github.io/portfolio.markdown

 <img class="" style=" display: block;  margin-left: auto;  margin-right: auto; border-radius: 20%;" src="{{site.baseurl}}/images/portfolio/seinpann.jpg" alt="SeinPann" width="318" height="214" />

 I spent four years in the university and I didn't really know well that it was worth spending time in a university.
 During the year I studied Computer Science in UCSY, I emphasized more on my particular interests.
 As a result, I got personal interest in programming and made friends with like-minded classmates who later helped a lot in my career ahead and may be I helped them too.
 I was able to make interest groups about programming and of course about other interesting stuffs as well.
 And those friendship I made has been going on till today.
 Honestly, I expected university education to be much better than I really achieved and I wanted a more free and interactive teaching system in Myanmar (Burma).
-As a result, I took hands on training from external training center like 'ACE', a popular IT training center at the time and I was more than ready to work as soon as I graduated from university.
+As a result, I took hands on training from external training center like 'ACE', a popular IT training center at the time and I was more than ready to work as soon as I graduated from the university.

+***
 Notes :

-***

 All logos and trademarks are the property of the respective trademark owners.